ertastaha/Remote-Control-TV/README.md

 # Remote-Control-TV
- A simple Java program for a TV remote
+A simple Java program to remotely control a TV.